Splitting fields and general differential Galois theory: Connection with differential algebraic varieties

 \end{theorem} \begin{proof}

-Let us construct a mapping form $X_{\overline{K}}$ to $\diffsmax B$, namely, each $\xi$ goes to $\ker\xi$.
-From statement~\ref{DCFuniversUnique} it follows that the field $\overline{K}$ is constructed over $K$ and therefore statement~\ref{constatomic} implies that $\xi(B)$ is locally simple.
-Therefore the mapping is well-defined.
-Since every differentially finitely generated locally simple algebra can be embedded to $\overline{K}$, the mapping is surjective.
-From the definition of $G$ group action our mapping preserves the orbits of group.
-Hence we have the following mapping
+We construct a map from $X_{\overline{K}}$ into $\diffsmax B$; namely, with each $\xi$ we associate its kernel $\ker\xi$.
+This map is well-defined, since by Corollary~\ref{DCFuniversUnique} the field $\overline{K}$ is constructed over $K$ and therefore by Proposition~\ref{constatomic} the image of $B$ is locally simple.
+Since any locally simple algebra embeds into the differential closure, the map thus constructed is surjective.
+By the definition of the action of the group $G$ this map is constant on the orbits of the action of the group; consequently, we have a map